ltebs-polimi/AY2122_II_Project-6/README.md

    - Raw data: the data coming from the accelerometer

    - Processed data: the data processed to obtain the respiration signal

+   - Processing.py: code to process the data and extract the respiratory features

    - GUI.py: the graphical interface for collecting the data